-• First, each student will be expected to write a brief (1-2 pages) comparative summary of each week's required readings.
-The adjective "comparative" refers to the assessment of how readings relate or do not relate to each other: What do they have in common?
+First, each student will be expected to write a brief (1-2 pages) comparative summary of each week's required readings.
+The adjective "comparative" refers to the assessment of how readings relate (or not) to each other: What do they have in common?
+What differentiates them?
 How do their approaches and arguments differ?
 Are they compatible or incompatible with one another in terms of their assumptions?

 What are the comparative strengths and weaknesses of each article?
-The summaries should be e-mailed to all course participants (myself included) no later than the Friday preceding the Monday class during which we will discuss the readings, in order to allow discussion leaders (see next point) to prepare their comments.
+The summaries should be e-mailed to all course participants (myself included) no later than the Saturday preceding the Monday class during which we will discuss the readings, in order to allow discussion leaders (see next point) to prepare their comments.
 Students are expected to read each other's comments prior to class.

-- Second, each student will participate in leading the discussion of required readings during one class period, as part of a team of two or three students.
+- Second, each student will participate in leading the discussion of required readings during one class period, either individually or as part of a team of two or three students.
 At the beginning of the semester, each student should sign up for one or more sessions for which s/he agrees to act as the seminar facilitator, with the responsibility for introducing the discussion, keeping it moving, and making sure pertinent points are covered.
 Discussion leaders should act as a team and present an integrated overview of each week's readings and of the issues and questions they raise (as contrasted with discussing each reading in turn).
 Their overview should be based on their own critical analysis of the readings and include a summary of the comments emailed by the other students.
-A printed outline of the overview should be distributed at the beginning of each class. - Finally, students will submit a seminar paper at the end of the course (4000-6000 words).
+An outline of the overview should be circulated before the beginning of each class. - Finally, students will submit a seminar paper at the end of the course (4000-6000 words).
 The paper will analyze a topic of their choice in the sociology of medicine.
 Any topic will do as long as it deals with biomedicine (broadly defined), and as long as it implements the methodological and theoretical tools discussed in the course.
 The paper is not to be conceived of as an essay review of secondary sources.
 Rather, it should be based on the analysis of primary sources (medical literature, interviews, etc.).
 The paper must include a section in which the topic is discussed theoretically or conceptually, with reference to the literature from class readings and/or other relevant analytical material that you have found.
 Students are therefore strongly advised to choose a topic as soon as possible.
-In particular, they are asked to submit a short (2-3 pages) term paper proposal by mid-October.
-The proposal should include a short description of the topic to be discussed in the term paper, one or two paragraphs explaining which aspects of this topic will be discussed and why they are interesting from a social science point of view, and a short bibliography. - Term paper proposals are due on October 17. - Papers are due in principle on the last day of classes (December 5) but an extension can be granted until December 16.
+In particular, they are required to submit a short (3-4 pages) term paper proposal by mid-October.
+The proposal should include a short description of the topic to be discussed in the term paper, clearly lay out the research question, describe its importance, consider potential answers to the question, and describe what types of material you will gather to answer the question, including a short bibliography.
+This assignment is worth 10 percent of the final grade.
+This assignment is necessary: you will not receive a grade on the final paper if you do not complete it. - Term paper proposals are due on October 25. - Papers are due on the last day of classes (December 6).